Real-time location systems (RTLS) systems are everywhere, and yet most people either don’t know about them or have only heard of them in passing.

 3. Forklift Management

 If you neglect to track where your forklifts and similar vehicles are, it will be difficult to determine whether more or fewer vehicles are needed.
-Therefore, it’s important to track the number of kilometres each vehicle travels per shift, because this data will show whether using a forklift makes sense.
+Therefore, it’s important to track the number of kilometers each vehicle travels per shift because this data will show whether using a forklift makes sense.

 4. Visibility of physical inventory

 Real-time location systems (RTLS) are used to track the movement of goods throughout a supply chain, ensuring that warehouse owners and shipping companies know where their product is at all times.
 If you’re tracking or timing-stamping the locations of valuable items as they travel between points, this can make for more efficient operations, prevent errors, and provide insight.

 Having a good framework for how your business is run will help you get the most out of your business.

 5. Logistics at Airports